chaincodelabs/research-site/research-intro.md

 * Koshy et al. [An Analysis of Anonymity in Bitcoin Using P2P Network Traffic](https://www.ifca.ai/fc14/papers/fc14_submission_71.pdf) shows a heuristic-based method of linking transactions to IP addresses they have been initially broadcast.
 * Miller et al. [Discovering Bitcoin's Public Topology and Influential Nodes](https://www.cs.umd.edu/projects/coinscope/coinscope.pdf) discovers the network topology by using the way Bitcoin nodes store IP addresses.

-A complementary approach to attacking privacy involves transaction graph analysis.
+A complementary approach to privacy attacks implies analyzing the transaction graph.
 Such deanonymization methods and countermeasures have been described in:

 * Androulaki et al. [Evaluating User Privacy in Bitcoin](https://fc13.ifca.ai/proc/1-3.pdf) evaluates Bitcoin's privacy and introduces basic heuristics for transaction graph analysis.